NEWS – Due to the continuing success of the St Sidwell’s Centre Repair Café another event is planned on Aril 22 READ MORE

 The Minister showed enthusiasm when invited to make a visit to Exeter, and said that following the publishing of the long-awaited, but now imminent, Housing White Paper, he intends to tour the country and would be pleased to confirm Exeter as a destination.
 This will provide an opportunity for more people, including our local councillors, to meet with him and to show him the situation on the ground, so we look forward to finalising a date for his visit!

 Welcome to the Exeter St James Forum website where we bring you news, features, information and announcements about a Neighbourhood Plan to enhance the area in which we live.

-The Government has introduced new planning policies which will give more power to local people.
-The Localism Act was given Royal Assent in November 2011.
-Communities such as St James are being encouraged to prepare Neighbourhood Plans to influence what happens in their area.
+The Government has introduced new planning policies which have given more power to local people.
+The Localism Act was given Royal Assent in November 2011 and communities are being encouraged to prepare neighbourhood plans to influence what happens in their area.

-A group of Residents’ Associations and individuals, representing most parts of St James, have come together as the Exeter St James Forum with the aim of preparing a Neighbourhood Plan for the ward.
-This will set out a vision for the area in which we live and set out our priorities for the future.
+A group of residents’ associations and individuals, representing most parts of St James, joined forces as the Exeter St James Forum with the aim of preparing a Neighbourhood Plan for the ward.
+Following a two year process the Plan received a 'Big Yes Vote' in a referendum on, 2 May 2013.
+The now fully adopted plan sets out a vision for St James and our priorities for the future.
 Exeter City Council and Devon County Council will take the plan into account when making planning and development decisions.
-The Plan should help the community to secure funding for projects to improve the area.
+The plan should also help the community to secure funding for projects to improve the area.
 Find out more.

 The three key priorities are...

 If you would like to become involved in the Exeter St James Forum or would like to be kept up-to-date through the mailing list please CLICK here.